Chase-Percy/cpdev/content/project/big-balls-roll.md

 ### Texture Manager

-A simple texture manager that was responsible for loading textures dynamically during runtime and through pre-loading at engine start up.
+A simple texture manager that was responsible for loading textures dynamically during runtime and through preloading at engine start up.
 The manager was responsible for storing texture ID's and providing them when a texture was requested. __[STB_IMAGE](https://github.com/nothings/stb/blob/master/stb_image.h)__ was used to load textures from PNG and JPG filetypes.
 {{< whiteLine >}}